adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 > It's just so much easier to change the heading of a small boat than a huge tanker.

-The issue is that most founders don't recognize the wrong heading until it's too late.
-And, according to Paul Graham, [most are going in the wrong direction](/blog/how-startups-fail-even-with-cash-and-growth/)).
+[According to Paul Graham](/blog/how-startups-fail-even-with-cash-and-growth/), the issue is that most founders don't recognize their on the wrong heading until it's too late.

 A core failing of most founders is that they don't take the time to invest in themselves.
 They *"don't have time"* to keep learning, identify their own weaknesses, blind spots, and be brutally honest about areas where their team or startup is headed towards failure.